 Each gift in the catalogue has been selected on a needs basis.
 So when you buy mosquito nets for children in Zambia, that’s malaria-fighting mosquito nets have been identified as a critical need in the communities where ChildFund works.

-While gifts relating to education, health care and livelihoods are regularly included in the catalogue, new items this year include items like hand pump wells, which are vital to an entire community’s future.
+While gifts relating to education, health care and livelihoods are regularly included in the catalogue, new items this year include supplies for a health station, which are vital to an entire community’s future.
+We’re also offering a bomb clearance to make once usable land safe in communities affected by the Vietnam War.

 How are gifts allocated?